 That allows you to speak in the language of their business.
-And this infers that salespeople have the knowledge to speak the language of the individual company industry verticals.
+And this infers that salespeople know to speak the language of the individual company industry verticals.

-I knew I had to convince prospects, usually executive personas, that there were other companies like them that were getting business benefits from projects that they don’t have underway.
+I knew I had to convince prospects, usually executive personas, that other companies like theirs were getting business benefits from projects that they didn’t have underway.